David Taylor wants to proscribe IHRC

 GB News’ presenter, Martin Daubney, claimed Palestine Action should be banned not because it harms life or threatens public safety, but because it caused financial damage to property that the taxpayer have to foot.

-The argument is politically opportunistic and morally bankrupt.
+The arguments are politically opportunistic and morally bankrupt.

 This climate of weaponised proscription is how a politician like David Taylor can stand in Parliament and – with a straight face – call for the banning of the IHRC.
 His statement felt more like a paid-for promotion – parroting talking points from those beating the drums of war in Gaza and Iran, eager to eliminate dissent and delegitimise any organisation that calls out state violence.